15 Neuromarketing Books You Must Read In 2022

 Apparently, you should never judge a book by its cover … that’s worrying, since these ones say that you’re about to do just that!
 According to their best-selling, billion-dollar-making and Nobel-Prize-winning authors, you will judge these neuromarketing books before you even realise it.

-Our Tactics Library has been built on the work of authors and academics who have inspired us with research into consumer psychology, persuasion and digital marketing.
+Our latest publication, Smart Persuasion, was inspired by the work of both psychologists and digital marketing gurus.
 This is our chance to pick a few favourites and assemble a brand-boosting, fortune-making and (in some cases) world-saving shortlist.
 These are the neuromarketing books every digital marketer should know by heart.